Harnessing Contrastive Learning and Neural Transformation for Time Series Anomaly Detection: Methodology

 \subsection{Overview}

-This section presents an overview of the proposed framework (See Figure~\ref{fig: framework}), which includes a feature encoder module and a neural transformation module, jointly optimized using two contrastive losses.
-Specifically, the framework transforms the suspect sequence into multiple latent representations and utilizes two loss functions: a contextual neural contrastive loss and a discriminative contrastive loss.
-The former aims to minimize distance between the transformed suspect and context sequences, while the latter ensures diversity of transformed sequences while preserving original semantics to avoid representation collapse.
+This section presents an overview of the proposed framework, CNT, which includes a feature encoder module and a neural transformation module with both jointly optimized using two contrastive losses (See Figure~\ref{fig: framework} for an illustration).
+Specifically, the framework begins with the feature encoder, which converts the prediction and context sequence of a given sample into hidden representations.
+Next, the neural transformation network transforms the latent representation of the prediction sequence into multiple latent representations.
+Finally, model parameters are optimized under two loss functions: a contextual neural contrastive loss and a discriminative contrastive loss.
+The former aims at minimizing the distance between the context sequence and the transformations of prediction sequence.
+The latter ensures that the transformed sequences remain diverse while maintaining the original semantics of the prediction sequence.